angeloocana/angeloocana/roadmap.md

 - Search for cambo in npm, if not available add it.
 - Find new theme for code examples.
 - Localize dates.
-- Try to get browser lang, when no lang in the url
+- Try to get browser lang, when no lang in the url.
-- Add post sugestions
+- Add post sugestions.
-- Fix readnext
+- Fix readnext.
-- Fix firefox first big letter
+- Fix firefox first big letter.
+- close menu after click.

 ## Working
 - Fix dns.